rongfengliang/castled/docs/docs/getting-started/Sources/configure-redshift.md

 -----------------------------------BOOK KEEPING SCHEMA ACCESS ENDS---------------------------------------------
 ```

-Replace the < your schema> with your applicable schema for the below scripts before executing them
+Replace the < your schema> with your applicable schema name before executing them
 ```
 -----------------------------------GRANT TABLE READ ONLY ACCESS STARTS------------------------------------------ -- Give access to CASTLED user to SEE your schema